Welcome to The Shooting Star!

 How I like to travel

 First things first, I’m not a backpacker.
 While I carry a backpack for convenience, I like to stay in experiential accommodations (think home-stays), travel impulsively and to places that have seldom been written about, and don’t believe in counting every penny I spend.
 I like to go slow, get under the skin of a place, talk to locals and experiment with the local cuisine (I’m a vegetarian by choice); I’m happy to skip most tourist attractions in a big city.
 I mostly travel solo or with a friend; group travel with a fixed itinerary is just not for me.

 I believe that our travel choices have an impact on the places we visit.
 On my part, I prefer public transport, avoid buying mineral water bottles, and try to look for local experiences.

 What I’m up to now

 For 2 years after I quit my job, I used Delhi as a base to find my footing and rekindle my love affair with the mountains.
 Then in August 2013, I gave up my apartment, sold most of my stuff, stored the rest in the boot of a friend’s car, and went location independent.
 The road is my home now.
 I’ve travelled in parts of Africa, Europe, Southeast Asia, the Middle East, Latin America, the Caucasus region and the Indian subcontinent since.

-I’m currently on a 5-6 month trip through parts of North, Central and South America.
-Guatemala, Nicaragua, Honduras, El Salvador and Ecuador are the countries I plan to slow travel in, while also catching up with friends and family in the US.
+I’m currently on a 6 month trip through parts of Central and North America.
+Guatemala, Nicaragua, Honduras, Costa Rica and Panama are the places I plan to slow travel in, while also catching up with friends and family in the US.